 Application security is also part of the annual penetration tests conducted by third-party experts.

-BePark offers two authentication options: username-password or SSO via SAML.
+BePark offers two authentication options: username-password or SSO via Oauth.
 Aim is to make BePark compatible with most SSO portals.
 Api and remote system can also connect using OAuth 2.0.

 When it comes to secure credential storage, BePark follows best practices: Never storing passwords in a human-readable format, and only after a secure, salted, one-way hash.

 The BePark API is SSL-only.
 User must be a verified user to make API requests.
 API access and authentication are possible via OAuth 2.0 protocols.